NEET/JEE Coaching Scholarship

 2.6 Quantum Mechanical Model of Atom

-The rich diversity of chemical behavior of various elements can be discovered to the differences in the internal structure of atoms of these elements.
-This chapter starts with some experimental observations made by scientists towards the end of 19th and beginning of the 20th century.
-According to these observations, atoms are made of sub-atomic particles, such that protons, electrons and neutrons.
+The rich diversity of chemical behavior of various elements can be discovered due to the differences in the internal structure of atoms of these elements.
+This chapter starts with some experimental observations made by scientists towards the end of the 19th and beginning of the 20th century.
+According to these observations, atoms are made of sub-atomic particles, such as protons, electrons, and neutrons.
 This concept is very different from Dalton's atomic theory.
-NCERT solutions for Class 11 Chemistry chapter 2 Structure of Atom has covered all the topic wise answers as well as the exercise answers.
+NCERT Solutions for Class 11 Chemistry Chapter 2 Structure of Atom has covered all the topic-wise answers as well as the exercise answers.

-After completing NCERT solutions for Class 11 Chemistry chapter 2 Structure of Atom, students will be able to know about the discovery of proton, electron and neutron; describe Rutherford, Thomson and Bohr atomic models; understand nature of Planck's quantum theory and electromagnetic radiation; explain the photoelectric effect; state the de Broglie relation and Heisenberg uncertainty principle.
-Structure of Atom Class 11 Chemistry chapter also explains atomic orbitals in terms of quantum numbers, Pauli exclusion principle, Aufbau principle and Hund's rule of maximum multiplicity and at the end of chapter students will learn how to write the electronic configurations of atoms.
+After completing NCERT solutions for Class 11 Chemistry Chapter 2 Structure of Atom, students will be able to know about the discovery of proton, electron, and neutron; describe Rutherford, Thomson and Bohr atomic models; understand the nature of Planck's quantum theory and electromagnetic radiation; explain the photoelectric effect; state the de Broglie relation and Heisenberg uncertainty principle.
+Structure of Atom Class 11 Chemistry chapter also explains atomic orbitals in terms of quantum numbers, the Pauli exclusion principle, the Aufbau principle and Hund's rule of maximum multiplicity and at the end of the chapter students will learn how to write the electronic configurations of atoms.

 Chapter 1 | |